About James Hardie Building Products

 Using the technical and manufacturing expertise it developed in Australia, James Hardie Inc. expanded its operations to become a world-leading, specialized, high-technology manufacturer of a wide range of fiber-cement building materials.

 Today, James Hardie Inc. is purely a fiber-cement business.
 It operates in markets around the world, with manufacturing operations in the North America, Australia, New Zealand and the Philippines.
-The businesses employ over 2,500 people who generate revenue of more than $1.5 billion a year.
+The businesses employ over 5,200 people who generated revenue of more than $3.6 billion in net sales during our 2022 financial year.